Solutions for low-pressure reverse osmosis in municipal water reuse

 Energy recovery devices deliver affordability

 Many parts of the world lack freshwater resources.
 The development of seawater RO has allowed populations to grow in arid climates, but this technology was initially limited by its high energy requirements.
-The advent of Energy Recovery’s PX® Pressure Exchanger® changed the desalination industry, and now offers solutions for municipal water reuse technologies as well.
+The PX Pressure Exchanger from Energy Recovery is an option that offers solutions for municipal water reuse technologies with those energy concerns in mind.

-Municipal, brackish, and industrial water RO systems operate at relatively low pressures of 100-400 psi or 7-27.5 bar.
-Building upon the efficiency and performance of the seawater PX, Energy Recovery now offers the low-pressure PX (LP PX) which reduces energy consumption in brackish and wastewater RO applications by up to 30%, lowering energy costs and enabling sustainable use of saline water resources and wastewater.
+Municipal, brackish, and industrial water RO systems operate at relatively low pressures of 100 to 400 psi or 7 to 27.5 bar.
+Building upon the efficiency and performance of the seawater PX, the low-pressure PX (LP PX) can reduce energy consumption in brackish and wastewater RO applications by up to 30%, lowering energy costs and enabling sustainable use of saline water and wastewater resources.

-A key characteristic of PX technology is its flexibility across a wide flow and pressure range, including the varying feed stream properties and operating regimes of low-pressure RO systems.
-While pump and turbine efficiencies reduce sharply with flow and pressure changes, LP PXs are positive-displacement devices, delivering constant high performance.
-There are no electrical connections or control settings because LP PX devices automatically adjust to variations in system operating conditions.
-With only one moving part – a durable ceramic rotor riding on a frictionless hydrodynamic bearing – uptimes of up to 99.8% can be expected, with no scheduled maintenance.
+A key characteristic of this technology is its flexibility across a wide flow and pressure range, including the varying feed stream properties and operating regimes of low-pressure RO systems.
+While pump and turbine efficiencies reduce sharply with flow and pressure changes, these low pressure units are positive-displacement devices, delivering constant high performance.
+There are no electrical connections or control settings because they automatically adjust to variations in system operating conditions.
+With only one moving part — a durable ceramic rotor riding on a frictionless hydrodynamic bearing — uptimes of up to 99.8% can be expected, with no scheduled maintenance.

 Municipal reuse (potable and non-potable) and industrial wastewater treatment are the most common applications of low-pressure RO.
 The payback period of low-pressure RO systems operating at pressures down to 100 psi (7 bar) can be as low as three years at average power prices.
 In regions with relatively higher power costs, that timeline can be closer to two years, yielding cost and performance benefits for the life of the plant.

-The island of Hawaii was the setting of the first installation of an LP PX device, where the cost of energy is $0.30/kWh.
-The owner of a brackish well in Kona Village implemented ERD’s and reduced the operation’s energy cost by $27,000 per train, providing rapid payback.*
+The island of Hawaii was the setting of the first installation of such a device, where the cost of energy is $0.30/kWh.
+The owner of a brackish well in Kona Village implemented the lower pressure RO units and reduced the operation’s energy cost by $27,000 per train, providing rapid payback.

 A new era for energy recovery

-Energy Recovery’s low pressure PX helps industries and municipalities ensure water supply in the face of increasing demand despite the challenges of drought and climate change.
-The ultimate goal of a circular water economy is achievable by engaging in water reuse with LP PX technology and can also help meet regulations and manage costs.
-It’s a comprehensive and forward-thinking strategy to simultaneously improve the environment and the business operation.
+These low pressure RO devices help industries and municipalities ensure water supply in the face of increasing demand despite the challenges of drought and climate change.
+The ultimate goal of a circular water economy is achievable by engaging in water reuse with the latest advancements in technology and can also help meet regulations and manage costs.

 About the Author